-The Company operates in four reportable segments and four geographical segments.
-The Company's lithium projects (Lithium Nevada and Cauchari-Olaroz) are in the exploration stage and the organoclay project (Hectatone plant) is in the commissioning stage.
+The Company operates in three reportable segments and four geographical segments.
+The Company's Lithium Nevada and Cauchari-Olaroz projects are in the exploration stage and the organoclay project is in the commissioning stage.

 The Company's reportable segments are summarized in the following tables: